Healthdirect Free Australian health advice you can count on.

 Your doctor will ask about your symptoms and about your health in general.
 They will examine you (or your baby) for any signs of an infection.

-Your doctor may recommend testing your blood or urine (wee) for GBS bacteria.
-Sometimes other body fluids are tested, depending on where your infection is.
+Your doctor may recommend testing your blood and urine (wee) for group B streptococcus bacteria.

 Swab testing during pregnancy

-A vaginal swab — and sometimes an anal swab — are used to test for GBS.
+A vaginal swab — and sometimes an anal swab — is used to test for group B streptococcus.
 You can do this test yourself at home or at the doctor's clinic.
-Or you can ask your doctor or nurse to do the swab for you.
+You can also ask your doctor or nurse to do the swab for you.

-If the test is positive, intravenous antibiotics will be recommended during labour.
+If the test is positive, your health team will recommend intravenous antibiotics (IV — through a drip into your vein) during labour.

-If your baby is born by planned caesarean section (C-section), you do not need antibiotics for GBS.
+If your baby is born by planned caesarean section (C-section), you do not need antibiotics.

 Monitoring your baby after birth

-If you have antibiotics during labour, your baby will need to be monitored in hospital for signs of GBS infection.
+If you have antibiotics during labour, your baby's health team will check them for signs of group B streptococcal infection.
 This includes regular checks of your baby's:

 • breathing